 Some of the special equipment and support services may be available at the postsecondary institution, through public and private community organizations, the state Vocational Rehabilitation Agency, or organizations of and for people with disabilities.
-The student should check with the Student Services Personnel, 504 Coordinator, or Disabled Students Office at the postsecondary institution.
+The student should check with the Student Services Personnel, 504 Coordinator, or Office of Disability Support Services at the postsecondary institution.
 Probably the most valuable resource to a new student is the network of students with disabilities already on campus.
-Disabled students who have had similar experiences and similar needs are likely to have practical advice and low cost solutions to problems that students with disabilities frequently meet.
+Disabled students who have had similar experiences and similar needs are likely to have practical advice and low cost solutions to problems that students with disabilities frequently

-Regardless of whether the student is able to obtain any special equipment or services through the institution or elsewhere, it is still important to let the Financial Aid Officer know of any anticipated expenses.
+Regardless of whether the student is able to obtain any special equipment or services through the institution or elsewhere, it is still important to let the financial aid administrator know of any anticipated expenses.
 Such information is considered in the determination of the student's financial need, on which all aid decisions are based.